How To Create To Do Lists In WordPress

 Additional Plugin Information

-The Cleverness To-Do List plugin provides additional functions that let you display to-do lists on your site using widgets, and display lists on any post or page using shortcodes.
+The Cleverness plugin offers additional functions that let you display a to-do list on your WordPress website using widgets, and add lists to content inside a post or page using short codes.

-To add a to-do list to your site using widgets, go to the ‘Widgets’ section (Appearance > Widgets) and drag the ‘To-Do List’ widget to the menu location where you want your list to appear …
+To add a to-do list to your site using widgets, go to the ‘Widgets’ section (Appearance > Widgets) and drag the ‘To-Do List’ widget to the menu location where you would like your to-do list to show …

-Configure the settings on the widget and click the ‘Save’ button …
+Configure the settings in the widget and click the ‘Save’ button to update your settings …

-The list will display wherever the widget was inserted (i.e. the sidebar menu, footer, etc.)
+The to-do list will display wherever the ‘to-do-list’ widget has been added (i.e. the sidebar menu, footer, etc.)

-To access the plugin’s shortcode documentation, select To-Do List > To-Do List from the dashboard menu …
+To access the plugin’s shortcode documentation, select To-Do List > To-Do List from the admin menu …

-This section explains different ways to configure and use short codes for displaying lists on your posts and pages.
+This section explains various ways to configure and use short codes for displaying lists on your posts and pages.

-Once you know what type of information you would like to display on your site, create a new page or post and either type or paste the short code into the content area …
+Once you know what information you would like to display on your site, create a new page or post and either type or paste the short code inside the content editor …

-Publish your post or page and you should see the list displayed exactly where you have added the shortcode …
+After publishing your page or post, you should see the list displayed exactly where you entered the shortcode …

 Congratulations!
-Now you can create and add to-do lists to your WordPress site.
+Now you can add a to-do list to your WordPress site.